MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 | VMnet2 | SOC internal — all VMs, fully isolated | 10.10.10.0/24 |
 | VMnet8 (NAT) | Temporary internet, removed/toggled after installs | 192.168.x.x/24 |

 Everything lives on the isolated `VMnet2` segment.
-The two infrastructure boxes that need to pull updates from the internet — Splunk and the Suricata sensor — are **deliberately dual-homed** (a second NAT adapter) rather than the whole lab being given internet.
+The two infrastructure boxes that need to pull updates from the internet — Splunk and the Suricata sensor — are **deliberately dual-homed** (a second NAT adapter) rather than giving the whole lab internet.
 That's a conscious trade: a dual-homed box bridges the isolated network to the outside, so I kept the bridge on the SIEM/sensor (saner places to allow internet) and off the victims and the attacker box.
 The NAT adapters are toggleable if I want pure isolation for a given attack scenario later.

 ---